Treatment and Prevention Tips for Living with Migraine Headaches

-How Do Migraines Impact Your Quality of Life?
+Migraines Impact Your Quality of Life

 How Can I Tell if I Have a Migraine?

-- Throbbing pain
+- throbbing pain

-- Light and sound sensitivity
+- light and sound sensitivity

-- Pain on only one side of the head
+- pain on only one side of the head

-- Vision changes or blurred vision
+- vision changes or blurred vision

 Does Everyone Have an Aura?

-About 80 percent of migraine headaches are not preceded by an aura, but involve vague symptoms such as mental clouding, mood swings, and fatigue.
+An aura may also occur during the headache or even without a headache.
+About 80% of migraine headaches are not preceded by an aura, but involve vague symptoms such as mental clouding, mood swings, and fatigue.

 How Is a Migraine Diagnosed?